-Unfortunately, herniated disc pain comes in all shapes and sizes.
-Depending on the location and severity of the herniated disc, herniated disc pain can range from chronic back and neck discomfort to tingling or numbness along the extremities.
-Where some herniated discs may cause no symptoms at all and go undiagnosed for years, others are extremely painful and have a discernable effect on the afflicted person’s quality of life.
+Herniated disc pain may be experienced throughout the body, not merely in the upper or lower back.
+Depending on the location and severity of the disc herniation, symptoms can range from chronic neck and back discomfort to severe pain that travels to the legs or arms, usually on one side of the body.
+In some people, herniated discs may cause no symptoms at all and go undiagnosed for years.
+Others find that herniated discs are extremely painful and have an adverse effect on the patient’s quality of life.

-A healthy spine includes a disc of soft joint cartilage between each vertebra, which provides cushioning along the spine.
-Each disc acts as a shock absorber for the spine and allows for increased mobility, flexibility, and weight support.
-After enduring the daily pressures of life, however, intervertebral discs can deteriorate over the years and become more susceptible to injury.
-If a disc breaks open (or herniates) and spills its contents into the spinal column, it can often apply pressure, or even “pinch,” an adjoining nerve root in the spinal column.
-An impinged nerve root often signals feelings of traveling pain, numbness, and tingling along the length of the nerve, whether it goes to the arms and hands or the legs and feet.
+A healthy spine includes a disc of soft joint cartilage between each pair of vertebrae, which provides cushioning along the spine.
+The discs act as shock absorbers for the spine and allow for normal mobility, flexibility and weight support.
+Years of wear and tear can cause intervertebral discs to become more susceptible to injury.
+If a disc ruptures and spills its contents into the spinal canal, it can often apply pressure to, or even “pinch,” an adjacent nerve root in the spinal column.
+An impinged nerve root often produces traveling pain, numbness and tingling along the length of the nerve, whether it goes to an arm and hand or a leg and foot.

-Because of the anatomy of the spine, a herniated disc affecting a neighboring nerve root can be the cause of a number of symptoms, including back and neck pain, numbness and tingling in the extremities, muscle weakness, and more.
-For example, lumbar herniated disc (in the lower back) can cause sciatica and the sensation of “pins and needles” in buttocks, legs, and feet, while a pinched nerve in the cervical spine (neck) might be the cause of a burning sensation in the arms or soreness in the shoulders.
+A herniated disc affecting a nearby nerve root can be the cause of a number of symptoms, including neck and back pain, numbness and tingling in the extremities, muscle weakness and more.
+For example, a lumbar herniated disc (in the lower back) can cause sciatica.
+Sciatica is a set of symptoms that might include herniated disc pain and the sensation of sharp pain or “pins and needles” in the buttocks, legs and feet.
+A pinched nerve caused by a herniated disc in the cervical spine (neck) might be the cause of a burning sensation in the arms or soreness in the shoulders.

-If you believe you are experiencing herniated disc pain, the first step is to visit your doctor.
+If you believe you are experiencing herniated disc pain, the first step is to visit your physician.
 Depending on the severity of the pain, a number of conservative, non-surgical herniated disc treatments may be available.
-However, if you are not able to find relief from your back and neck pain, contact the award-winning staff at Laser Spine Institute (LSI) to learn about your options.
-As a worldwide leader in minimally invasive spinal surgery, LSI offers a variety of minimally invasive, outpatient procedures to immediately address your herniated disc pain.
+However, if you are not able to find relief from your neck or back pain, contact the award-winning staff at Laser Spine Institute to learn about your options.
+As a leader in minimally invasive spinal surgery, Laser Spine Institute offers a variety of minimally invasive, outpatient procedures to immediately address your herniated disc pain.
 Please contact us to learn more and to receive a free MRI or CT scan review.